 Knowing how electricity works

 The rate at which electrical energy is transmitted in an electric circuit per unit of time is referred to as electric power.
 The relationship between voltage and current is the simplest way to define electric power.
 Watts are the SI unit of power.
-We can connect electric power to power to provide an intuitive perspective on how it might be perceived.
+We can connect electric power to mechanical power to provide an intuitive perspective on how it might be perceived.
 P stands for electrical power in the equation below, while Q stands for the charge in coulombs.
 T is also the time expressed in seconds.
 Electric potential is measured in volts, whereas electric current is measured in amperes.
 The only distinction is that watts, which refer to the rate of work done in terms of electricity, are used to quantify it.
 The calculation formula

 P=VI